-Contract financing is a way for your business to receive a cash advance on work you have yet to perform.
-It is collateralized by a contract between your company and your customer.
+Contract financing is a way for your business to receive a cash advance on work you have yet to perform on a contracted job.
+It is collateralized by a contract between your company and your client.
 The contract specifies milestones and payments based upon your progress toward completing the project.
-Contract financing differs from loans from a bank or an online lender in that it's underwritten based on the terms of the contract and the creditworthiness of your customer, rather than being based on your company’s credit record.
+Contract financing differs from conventional loans in that it's underwritten based more on the contract terms and the creditworthiness of your client, rather than being based on your company’s credit record.

-Contract financing advances most of an invoiced amount right way, with the remainder—less a fee—paid to you when the invoice is paid.
-It is a tool used by companies that operate by contractually agreeing to perform services or produce products for a specific project or event.
+Contract financing typically advances up to 90% of an invoiced amount right away, with the remainder — less a fee — paid to you when the invoice is paid.
+Companies that operate by contractually agreeing to provide services or products for a specific project or event can use the contract as collateral to secure necessary funding.
 Frequently, the contract specifies the partial payments you’ll receive as you invoice for the completed portions of the work.
 The arrangement allows companies to avoid waiting months to, potentially, receive payments on invoices they submit directly to the customer.

 Contract financing is useful when the credit history of a small or medium company is scant or poor, which can block access to conventional bank loans and commercial lines of credit.
 A contract financing company might approve a financing arrangement with you if the following applies:

-- Your customer has a good credit rating.
+- Your client has a good credit rating.

 - You have a signed contract with a clear schedule of milestones and payments.